je-jo/recipe-page/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/OEKdUZ6xs0h99C38XVht) was to build an application to complete the following user stories:

-- [ x ] User story: I can see a recipe with ingredients and instructions
+- [x] User story: I can see a recipe with ingredients and instructions
-- [ x ] User story: I can select a checkbox if I have the ingredients
+- [x] User story: I can select a checkbox if I have the ingredients
-- [ x ] User story: I can see the number of servings, baking times
+- [x] User story: I can see the number of servings, baking times

 ## Acknowledgements